nemethrobert/javatest1/README.md

-# Javatest1 - Roaming a folder structure
+# Javatest1 - Folder structure experiment

-This is an experimental project to load and roam a custom folder structure, according to the configuration and the specified read/write rights.
+This is an experimental project to load and display a custom folder structure, according to the configuration and the specified read/write rights.
 The application is flexible and highly configurable.

 ## Details